Vi-Sad/Tasks-from-CodeWars-in-JavaScript/README.md

 - Tasks from CodeWars in JavaScript in Russian
 - JavaScript Practice
-- Total tasks -> 8
+- Total solved tasks -> 9